 The study of Agricultural Technology provides students with opportunities to experience aspects of an agricultural lifestyle through direct contact with plants and animals.
-The study of a variety of enterprises allows students to make responsible decisions about the appropriate use of agricultural Students explore technologies. career opportunities in agriculture and related service industries and investigate the viability of Australian agriculture through management of issues relating to the sustainability of agricultural systems, as well the relationships between production, processing and consumption.
+The study of a variety of enterprises allows students to make responsible decisions about the appropriate use agricultural technologies.
+Students career opportunities in agriculture and related service industries and investigate the viability of Australian agriculture through management of issues relating to the sustainability of agricultural systems, as well as the relationships between production, processing and consumption.

 There are four (4) assessment tasks for each year of the course.
-Students will be assessed on practical skills, as well theory.
-Assessment tasks will take the form of enterprise assignments. practical tasks. and exams.
-Assessments will be in line with Animal and Plant Production course content.
+Students will be assessed on practical skills, as well as theory.
+Assessment tasks will take the form of enterprise assignments, practical tasks, and examination.
+Assessments will be in line with animal and plant production course content.